BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 Agent systems follow the perceive / reason / act cycle.
 See Fig. 4.8

+{width=50%}
 ![Fig. 4.8: Agentic cycle: perceive, reason, act](images/Agent_cycle.png)

-*Perceive* means the acquisition and interpretation of information from the environment (e.g., user input). *Reason* means analyzing the goal, evaluating alternatives, and deciding for actions to be taken. *Act* means evaluating the selected action.
+*Perceive* means the acquisition and interpretation of information from the environment (e.g., user input). *Reason* means analyzing the goal, evaluating alternatives, and deciding for actions to be taken. *Act* means executing the selected action.